daephx/nvim/README.md

 [Lazy](https://github.com/folke/lazy.nvim) and
 [Mason](https://github.com/williamboman/mason.nvim) for dependency management.

-For more detailed plugin list, see file `lua/plugins/init.lua`
+You can find all plugin specifications within: `lua/plugins`.

 ## Installation

-**NOTE**: Before installing, be sure to move or delete any existing config
+**NOTE**: Before installing, be sure backup/move any existing config!

-folders:
+Ensure [Neovim](https://github.com/neovim/neovim) is properly installed and clone this repository to one of the following locations.

 - Unix: `~/.config/nvim`
 - Windows: `~\AppData\Local\nvim`

-Ensure [Neovim](https://github.com/neovim/neovim) is properly installed using your preferred package manager and clone this repository to the specified location.

 ```bash
 # Linux and MacOS